 Many students who are identified as gifted and talented are bored and unchallenged in the classrooms of this country.
-This problem was called a "quiet crisis" by the most recent national report, National Excellence: A Case for Developing America's Talent, published by the United States Department of Education's Office of Educational Research and Improvement (OERI).
+This problem was called a "quiet crisis" by the National Excellence: A Case for Developing America's Talent, published by the United States Department of Education's Office of Educational Research and Improvement (OERI).
 Many of the nation's most talented students are not encouraged to master rigorous or complex material or even to work hard.
 The emphasis is often on making good grades and the learning is incidental.

-The report is the first comprehensive study in twenty years on the status of gifted and talented education.
+The report is a comprehensive study on the status of gifted and talented education.
 Findings include:

-Most elementary students with high ability have mastered as much as third or even one half of the year's curriculum before the first day of class, yet most teachers make few provisions for their special needs.
+Most elementary students with high ability have mastered as much as one-third or even one half of the year's curriculum before the first day of class, yet most teachers make few provisions for their special needs.